Rishthegreat/Notes/School/School MOC.md

 	- There is more broadband noise due to unknown effects due to close proximity of blades
 		- One reason is that as the propellers get closer to the hub, they begin to merge
 		- Another experiment was done with hobby grade propellers with axial separation and was proven that with the separation this increase was broadband noise was not present
-	- What was found was that there was an increase in the total tonal intensity and that increase is mostly concentrated in
+	- What was found was that there was an increase in the total tonal intensity and that increase is mostly concentrated in the lower frequencies.
+The upper frequencies have gone down in the propellers. human ear is less sensitive to the lower frequencies.